Mind the Gap: Navigating Inference with Optimal Transport Maps

 In this article we explore a concrete example of an important calibration problem in particle physics.
-Data analysis in High Energy Physics (HEP) experiments at the Large Hadron Collider (LHC) aims to study the fundamental properties of matter by analyzing the complex final states resulting from high-energy collisions.
-These analyses rely on a hierarchical stochastic calculations, where simulations of the underlying ``hard process,'' involving fundamental particles, approximately factorize from the subsequent evolution into stable particles that eventually interact with the detector, whose signals undergo sequential processing through a series of algorithms defining the reconstruction chain of the experiment~\cite{Buckley:2011ms,ATLAS:2010arf,GEANT4:2002zbu,Allison:2006ve,Allison:2016lfl}.
+Data analysis in High Energy Physics (HEP) experiments at the Large Hadron Collider (LHC) aims to study the fundamental properties of matter by analyzing the complex final states resulting from high-energy collisions~\cite{Evans:2008zzb}.
+These analyses rely on hierarchical stochastic calculations, where simulations of the underlying ``hard process,'' involving fundamental particles, approximately factorize from the subsequent evolution into stable particles that eventually interact with the detector.
+These detector signals undergo sequential processing through a series of algorithms defining the reconstruction chain of the experiment~\cite{Buckley:2011ms,ATLAS:2010arf,GEANT4:2002zbu,Allison:2006ve,Allison:2016lfl}.

-Ultimately, a dedicated analysis is conducted to extract key parameters of the underlying theoretical models of interest, $\theta$, which govern the initial hard process.
+Ultimately, dedicated analyses are conducted to extract key parameters of the underlying theoretical models of interest, $\theta$, which govern the initial hard process.
 Within this framework, Monte Carlo (MC) simulations play a crucial role in modeling the likelihood via sampling.
-Although MC simulations are grounded in first-principles, they often exhibit substantial discrepancies when compared to experimental data, rendering $\psim(x | \omega)$ unreliable at the required precision.
+Although MC simulations are grounded in first-principles, they often exhibit substantial discrepancies when compared to experimental data, rendering $\psim(x|\omega,\theta)$ unreliable at the required precision.

 Given that these probability distributions are inherently intractable, controlling every potential source of mismodeling from first principles is impractical.
 Instead, dedicated calibration regions are defined and corrections derived.
 The conditioning variables $\omega$ often comprise kinematic properties related to the reconstructed observable $x$.